ikirincic/myLib/README.md

-Main interaction interface is EVInteractionKit whitch we initialize by passing created EVClientData object together with user identification; user tokens OR by directly logging in the user.
-In this step we also need to set or viewController which comforts to EVInteractionDelegate protocol as a delegate.
+Main interaction interface is EVInteractionKit which we initialize by passing created EVClientData object together with user identification; user tokens OR by directly logging in the user.
+In this step we also need to set our viewController which comforts to EVInteractionDelegate protocol as a delegate.